braceio/tags/README.md

 1. Find duplicated code snippets in your HTML files.
 Extract them into separate files called "partials".

 2. Replace each duplicated code snippet with a special placeholder tag.
-It looks like `{% include mypartial.html %}`.
+The tag looks like: `{% include mypartial.html %}`.
 This is where the content from a partial will be injected.

 3. Run the `tags build` command to assemble the website from your source code.
 You can put the generated site online using any static site hosting provider.